ARCHER2-HPC/archer2-docs/docs/user-guide/sw-environment.md

     scripts to setup the software to use in your jobs.
 Generally, if you load modules in interactive sessions, these loaded modules do not carry over into any job submission scripts.

+!!! important
+    You should not use the `module purge` command on ARCHER2 as this will cause issues for the HPE Cray programming environment.
+If you wish to reset your modules, you should use the `module restore` command instead.

 ### Information on the available modules